-- Turn the skillet on the stove, once or twice during this time, the skillet might get unevenly hot.
-If you use a gas stove top, move the skillet around a few times as well, as the flame often burns stronger on one side.
+- Turn the skillet on the stove once or twice during cooking; the skillet might get unevenly hot.
+If you use a gas stove top, move the skillet around a few times, as the flame often burns stronger on one side.

-- After 9-10 minutes check the color of the skin, it should be deeply golden.
-Flip the chicken and continue cooking for another 15 minutes, moving the skillet and the meat a few times in between.
+- After 9-10 minutes, check the color of the skin; it should be deeply golden.